These five concepts will help you better understand your dog

 We know you're obsessed with your dog.
 But have you ever been really confused by them, too?
 So have we!

 Here are some key concepts that will help you better understand your canine companion.
-The more you get where your dog is coming from, the better life you'll share.
+The more you know where your dog is coming from, the better life you'll share.

 1. Dogs are social mammals

-In short?
 Dogs bond with us.
 We bond with them.
 And we all get something out of it!
-When we connect with our loved ones — pets included — we experience feel-good hormones, stress reduction, and a sense of social fulfillment.
+When we connect with our loved ones—pets included—we experience feel-good hormones, stress reduction, and a sense of social fulfillment.

 This explains why we’ve known dogs as “man’s best friend” for so long.
 It also helps us understand why being left alone can be stressful for our pets.